jonhanwinter23/MenuOOP-test/README.md

 ### Polymorphism

 The `Product` class has an abstract method `getDetails()`, which is overridden in the `Tea` class.
 This is an example of polymorphism, as the method behaves differently depending on whether it's called on a `Product` or `Tea` object.
+In the `Product`, `Tea`, and `Cake` classes, overloading is demonstrated in the constructors.
+Each class has two constructors: one that takes three parameters and another that takes two parameters.
+The constructor with two parameters sets a default value for the `description` in the `Product` class and for the `flavor` in the `Tea` and `Cake` classes.
+This is a classic example of overloading.

 ### Encapsulation